kiritowu/Machine-Learning/README.md

 ### Table of Contents

-This section list out the project Machine Learning Project contained in this repository.
+This section list out the projects in this repository.
 <table>
     <tr>
         <th>Project Title</th>